Who Is Alan Autry?

-Alan Autry was born as Carlos Alan Autry in Shreveport, Louisiana, on July 31, 1952.
-His parents, Carl and Verna Brown Autry, divorced soon after and his mother changed to his name to Carlos Brown, and took him to California to start a new life.
+Autry was born as Carlos Alan Autry in Shreveport, Louisiana, on July 31, 1952.
+His parents, Carl and Verna Brown Autry, divorced soon after, and his mother changed his name to Carlos Brown and took him to California to start a new life.
 When he turned 6, his mother married a migrant field worker, Joe Duty, and the family moved frequently to follow the crops, harvesting cotton, grapes and apricots.
 By the time Autry was in 4th grade, he had been to six schools.
 When he turned 12, the family moved to Riverdale, California, where his father found steady work as a tractor operator and his mother worked as a maid.

-Autry was a star quarterback on the Riverdale High School football team, and upon graduation in 1970, received a scholarship to the University of the Pacific in Stockton, California.
-He graduated with a Bachelor of Arts degree and was planning on being a teacher, when the Green Bay Packers drafted him as a backup quarterback in 1975.
-He started in three games in the 1976 season, but was cut the next year by then-coach Bart Starr.
+Autry was a star quarterback on the Riverdale High School football team, and upon graduation in 1970, he received a scholarship to the University of the Pacific in Stockton, California.
+He graduated with a Bachelor of Arts degree and was planning on being a teacher when the Green Bay Packers drafted him as a backup quarterback in 1975.
+He started in three games in the 1976 season but was cut the next year by then-coach Bart Starr.
 Leaving football behind him, he looked up a friend who once introduced him to film director Robert Altman, and set out for Hollywood to pursue acting.

-In 1978, Autry (then known as Carlos Brown) was cast in a small part in Robert Altman's film, Remember My Name.
+In 1978, Autry (then known as Carlos Brown) was cast in a small part in Altman's film, Remember My Name.
 In 1980, he married Vicky Brown and they had one daughter, Lauren.
 While working on the film Southern Comfort in Shreveport, Louisiana, Autry found his biological father, Carl, and they reconnected.
 Soon after, he changed his last name back to Autry and took his middle name, Alan, as his first.

 During the 1980s, Autry made guest appearances on numerous television series, including Cheers, The A-Team, Dukes of Hazzard and Newhart.
 He also got caught up in Hollywood's temptations of drug and alcohol use.
-The infrequent acting jobs and his vices put a strain on his marriage with Vicky, and in 1986, the couple divorced.
+The infrequent acting jobs and his vices put a strain on his marriage with Brown, and in 1986, the couple divorced.
 That same year, he became a born-again Christian and began turning his life around.
 In 1988, he was chosen for the role of Sergeant "Bubba" Skinner in the television series In the Heat of the Night, also starring Carroll O'Connor.
 The series ran until 1995.